anthonymartin36/t-shirtstore/README.md

 <p>
 <i>MVP</i>
 As a non-registered troll toll operator:<br />

 * I want to view a list of T-shirts on the home page.<br />
 * I want to be able to view a category of T-shirts. <br />
 * I want to view an individual T-shirt. <br />

 * I want to personalise an individual T-shirt. <br />
-* I want to change the color of the t-shirt <br />
+* I want to change the color of the t-shirt. <br />
-* I want to change the size of the t-shirt <br />
+* I want to change the size of the t-shirt. <br />

-* I want the customer to create an account <br />
+* I want the customer to create an account. <br />
-* I want the customer to be able to login an account <br />
+* I want the customer to be able to login an account. <br />
-* I want the customer to be able to logout an account <br />
+* I want the customer to be able to logout an account. <br />

 * I want to add an item to a Wishlist. <br />
 * I want to remove an item to a Wishlist. <br />